mayajanvier/GCNN/README.md

 We need to divide the number of filters by $\sqrt 4=2$ in order to keep the number of parameters approximately fixed: we then have **10 channels** instead of 20.

-We will also test the **hypothesis that it performs better without dropout**.

 ### P4CNN Rotation Pooling
 The P4CNN Rotation Pooling is a variant of the former model, but we insert a coset max-pooling layer over rotations.